 Finland is considered to have the best education system in the world.
 For decades, policymakers and educators have been visiting Finland to understand the ‘secret’ behind their success.
 Despite being the best system in the world, recently Finland bring a major reform in their education system.
 They’ve decided to take out subject-based learning from the curriculum.
 Which means no more math, language or science class in schools.
 And they are replacing them with topics or themes.
 A major reform for the ‘Mecca of Education’ to ensure that children develop necessary 21st-century skills like creativity, problem-solving, collaboration and critical thinking.

 We wanted to learn what the parents are thinking in Bangladesh.
 In our recent survey among parents in Dhaka, 60% parents said they prioritize skills like creativity and problem-solving over academic results.
 Yet there are very few options for parents in Dhaka.
-With 4 centers in Dhaka, Kids Time will be able to accommodate only about 500-600 children.
+With 7 centers in Dhaka, Kids Time will be able to accommodate only about 500-600 children.
 There are about 2 million children in Dhaka alone between 4-10 years.
-Unless we start to incorporate them into our national curriculum, there might not be a solution for all.

 We are planning to bring the Kids Time curriculum, activity and programs to interested schools in Dhaka and in other districts.
 School principals, management and/or teachers can reach out to us to incorporate the activities into their school program.
 Parents are already in favor of having these type of programs in schools that help their children to become more creative and problem-solver.